 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.

 © Christopher Whitehead, Katherine Lloyd, Susannah Eckersley and Rhiannon Mason 2015.
 All rights reserved.
 The imperatives surrounding museum representations of place have shifted from the late eighteenth century to today.
 The political significance of place itself has changed and continues to change at all scales, from local, civic, regional to national and supranational.
 At the same time, changes in population flows, migration patterns and demographic movement now underscore both cultural and political practice, be it in the accommodation of ‘diversity’ in cultural and social policy, scholarly explorations of hybridity or in state immigration controls.This book investigates the historical and contemporary relationships between museums, places and identities.
 It brings together contributions from international scholars, academics, practitioners from museums and public institutions, policymakers, and representatives of associations and migrant communities to explore all these issues.

-Author(s): Whitehead C, Lloyd K, Eckersley S, Mason R
+Editor(s): Whitehead C, Eckersley S, Lloyd K, Mason R